There are times when I just sit back and relish just how lucky I am.

 So when I moved for university and for the first, real time found people who gelled with me?
 With who I shared interests, mannerisms and hobbies with?
 People who would rather drink tea and work on craft projects on a weekend instead of going out to drink and dance?

 I was thrilled.
 Beyond thrilled.
 As we speak about so many times in the personal finance sphere: I had found my tribe.
-Having lived over 20 years of my life without a proper close, mutually understanding relationship, I can honestly say it was life changing.
+Having lived over 20 years of my life without a single close, mutually understanding relationship, I can honestly say it was life changing.

 That is why I am so grateful for my friends.